Swright88/extending-testing/phase1/02_equivalence_partitioning.md

 ## Exercise - Invalid Passwords

-Next, on your own, take a few minutes to think through some password test cases which we'd expect to be determined to be invalid.
+Next, on your own, take 10 minutes or so to think through some password test cases which we'd expect to be determined to be invalid.
 Write them down and try to avoid equivalent passwords - if you write one down that's equivalent, that's OK, just group it with any others and keep going.

+> **Note**: Take another look through what the validation is checking for, at
+> the top of this page, if you're short of ideas or not sure what sorts of
+> things could "go wrong".

 Once you're done, have a look at how many different groups you created.
 If you tested just one invalid password from each, how **confident** would you be that